keepthinker/study-notes/操作系统/Linux系统.md

 #### nice value

-**Larger nice values correspond to a lower priority**—you are being “nice” to the other processes on the system.
-Processes with a lower nice value (higher priority) receive a larger proportion of the system’s processor compared to processes with a higher nice value (lower priority).
+**Larger nice values correspond to a lower priority**—you are being "nice" to the other processes on the system.
+Processes with a lower nice value (higher priority) receive a larger proportion of the system's processor compared to processes with a higher nice value (lower priority).

 ```shell
 # command to see nice value